-A key addition to the core benefits of multifamily investing, capital preservation and cash flow, are the tax benefits associated with investing in real estate.
-The key tax benefit that investors value most are the deductions.
+A key addition to the core benefits of multifamily investing, capital preservation, and cash flow are the tax benefits that relate to investing in real estate.
+The key tax benefits that investors value most are deductions.
 The most common deductions are as follows:

 - Accelerated Depreciation

 - Property Tax

 - Operating Expenses

 An equity investor through syndication is typically considered a passive investor or limited partner in the partnership.
 Therefore, the investment is allowed to share in the above deductions based on their proportional ownership interest in the investment partnership.

 During the K1 season, real estate companies like Yankee Capital Partners issue K-1 for tax reporting purposes.
 This does not reflect the overall well-being of the investment.
 You’ll often receive a paper or passive loss that can offset passive gains in other areas of your portfolio.

 An important question we often get is why real estate investors attain so many great tax benefits.
 The biggest reason is that the government wants us to invest and accelerate the economy.
 In turn, the government has paved the way to create tax loopholes for active and passive investors to benefit themselves.
 These benefits go to entrepreneurs, founders of these entrepreneurs, and real estate investors.
 The government offers tax incentives in the form of tax deductions to promote their pursuits, thereby stimulating the economy.